terrimporter/CO1Classifier/README.md

 The reference files for the latest release can be downloaded from here: https://github.com/terrimporter/CO1Classifier/releases/tag/v3.1-ref The CO1v3_1_training.tar.gz file should be cecompressed.
 The folder contains the original taxonomy and fasta files that are included here for reference only.
-They are the same as the v3 files except that a few bacterophage outgroup sequences that were misannotated as viruses were removed.
+They are the same as the v3 files except that a few bacterial outgroup sequences that were misannotated as bacteriophage viruses were removed.

 The v3 MINIMUM bootstrap cutoff values should be used with this version of the CO1 classifier.